yashkotadia/deep-q-atari/README.md

 with `ctrl+c`).
 You can pass any of these files as argument with the `--load` flag to initialize a new DQN with these weights (Note: the DQN architecture must be unchanged for this to work);

+The output can also be visualized on the WandB project dashboard.